Female physician walking to elderly women in her office and showing her documents.

 High patient satisfaction

-Following treatment with BlueWind Revi® in the OverActive Bladder Stimulation System Study (OASIS)—a prospective, interventional, multi-center study to evaluate the safety and efficacy of the BlueWind implantable tibial neuromodulation System for the treatment of patients diagnosed with overactive bladder (OAB)—patients reported high levels of satisfaction and saw some or much benefit in their treatment at 24 months.
-In addition, 87% of patients implanted with Revi experienced a ≥10 point improvement, a clinically meaningful benefit, in their Health-Related Quality of Life (HRQL) score at 24 months.
+Following treatment with BlueWind Revi® in the OverActive Bladder Stimulation System Study (OASIS)—a prospective, interventional, multi-center study to evaluate the safety and efficacy of the BlueWind implantable tibial neuromodulation System for the treatment of patients diagnosed with overactive bladder (OAB)—patients reported high levels of satisfaction and saw some or much benefit in their treatment at 36 months.
+In addition, 82% of patients with a Revi implant said they felt “much better” at 36 months compared to before starting therapy.

 Proven efficacy, durable results

 In the same study, Revi began seeing significant reductions in urge urinary incontinence (UUI) episodes as early as one month.
-At 24 months (N=97)*, Revi maintained efficacy and durable outcomes:1
+At 36 months (N=90)*, Revi maintained efficacy and durable outcomes:1

 79%